“Hey mama, did you get up last night? Was it one time, three times, twenty times? Don’t worry, you’re not alone. I was up too.

 I know how tired you are, mama, because you are just like me.
 Your eyes are heavy, your stomach feels sick, and your body aches.
 You don’t know how you’re going to get through the day and neither do I. Yet we somehow manage to do it.
 We look at our babies and think, ‘Why?
 Why can’t you just sleep?’

 The problem is our society tells us our babies should be sleeping peacefully all the time.
 If they are not, then there’s something wrong and we need to do something about it.
 But what society fails to recognize is there was never a time until now that we expected our babies to do this.
 Modern society believes babies should come into the world and make very little noise, learn to self soothe, breastfeed only in intervals, and sleep through the night.

 What they fail to recognize is that our babies just spent nine blissful cozy months in our womb.
 They come out wanting nothing more than our touch and comfort.
 They need to be close, feel our warmth, hear our heartbeat, and be on our breast.

 This story was submitted to Love What Matters by Melissa Ostroth of Milkitivity.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and subscribe to our newsletter.

 Do you know someone who could benefit from reading this?
 SHARE this story on Facebook with family and friends.